 Apply for a passport at the Bozeman Post Office at 2201 Baxter Lane.
 The office is open Monday - Friday, 9:00am - 2:00pm.
 Office also provides passport photos.
 Appointments not required.
 Please bring a certified birth certificate and two (2) passport sized photos (if not having them taken at the post office).
 You should receive your passport within 5 - 6 weeks.
 For more information on applying for a passport, click here.
 The Post Office can be reached at 406-586-1508.

 Marriage Licenses can be obtained from the Gallatin County Clerk of District Court located in the Law & Justice Center 615 S. 16th Ave., Bozeman, MT 59715 or 406-582-2165.
-Licenses are $53 and the Clerk of District Court only accepts cash.
-Please have two forms on ID on hand.
+Please Bring a Photo ID and $53 in Cash or Card (Checks are not accepted) For more information click here

 The recreation department has varied summer and winter activities scheduled for kids to adults.
 Swimming pool schedules are also available through the recreation department.
 For more information, contact them at 582-2290 or the Swim Center at 587-4724.